Shutterstock 2477589721 Sized

 "The value we bring lies in our experience of taking into account the multiple factors that can distort the accuracy of the calculations," says Johan.

 "It’s a complex task.
 But our calculations are based on the deep knowledge of rolling stock and energy consumption that we have assembled over several decades.
-We know which parameters from rolling stock, infrastructure and operation influence energy consumption and where certain measures can secure energy efficiencies.”
+We know which parameters from rolling stock, infrastructure and operation influence energy consumption, and where certain measures can secure energy efficiencies.”

-Île-de-France Mobilités subsequently awarded Keolis the contract to operate metro lines 16, 17 and 18, with passenger services anticipated to start on the lines in 2026.
-The seven-year contract for lines 16 and 17 also includes the operation of Saint-Denis Pleyel station which, from summer 2024, will play an integral role in the 2024 Olympics and Paralympics, serving both the main athletics and aquatic centers as well the athletes’ Olympic Village.
+The seven-year contract for lines 16 and 17 also includes the operation of Saint-Denis Pleyel station which, from summer 2024, will play an integral role in the 2024 Olympics and Paralympics, serving both the main athletics and aquatic centres and the athletes’ Olympic Village.

 map Grand Paris express